ceos-org/interoperability-handbook/Architecture.md

 | **ARD\#4** |  |
 | **ARD\#5** |  |

-## Datacubes
+## Datacube

-Data Cubes provide capability to pack a collection of data and provide capability for fast access and analysis
+Data Cube provide capability to pack a collection of data and provide capability for fast access and analysis
+## Datacube Recommendations
 | **ID** | **Recommendations** |
 | :---- | :---- |
 | **DCUBE\#1** | The CEOS supported Open Data Cube can be taken as a reference for Data cube implementation |